Felling History

 CUBE PIT Area...

-or "Q" Pit as some called it (wrongly)
+or "Q" Pit as most called it (wrongly, but for so longly it's become rightly)

 This is Split Crow Road in the area known by Felling folk as Cube Pit or "Q" Pit.
 This puzzled me since the pit was called William Pit,